gomidi/mid/README.md

 # mid
-Porcelain library for reading and writing MIDI and SMF
+Porcelain library for reading and writing MIDI and SMF (Standard MIDI File)

 Based on https://github.com/gomidi/midi.